 Numerous studies have shown that children who age out of foster care or emancipate will face high rates of homelessness (up to 49%) drug and alcohol addiction, and incarceration.
 Due to their lack of supports and previous emotional challenges, young adults who leave foster care without a family will disproportionately drain resources and end up costing 'the system' or the state far more than children who have been adopted.

-Although the Donaldson report highlights state efforts such as "You Gotta Believe" a New York based agency targeted solely to recruiting adoptive parents for older youth.
-How difficult would it be to form a similar agency for the five New England states, whose goal was to prevent ANY youth leaving care without a family ?
+The Donaldson report highlights state efforts such as "You Gotta Believe" a New York based agency targeted solely to recruiting adoptive parents for older youth.
+How difficult would it be to form a similar agency for the five New England states, whose goal was to prevent ANY youth leaving care without a family?
 Organizations such as Adopt Us Kids ostensibly serve the same purpose, but if my experience is any guide, they serve largely as a front.
 Over the course of two years I submitted more than ten homestudy packets to social workers listed on that site for specific children as 'requesting homestudy' .
 I heard back ONCE from one Ohio social worker who said the child pictured was not yet available...and never heard from him again.
-From the rest I never heard anything, though the same children I inquired about (multi-racial sibling groups) continue to be pictured as available for adoption on the site YEAR AFTER YEAR ( and today).
-I had more luck using a state site through Maine social services when I submitted requests, and also through the Maine Heart Gallery site which has since been eliminated - in that instance I heard from workers by phone,and was even invited to two Maine 'adoption parties', but again that effort was not productive.
-If I, as an educated, motivated trained foster parent with homestudy in hand, knocking hard on the door, cannot get through what reality faces other potential adoptive parents, who may not even be foster parents yet?
+From the rest I never heard anything, though the same children I inquired about (multi-racial sibling groups) continue to be pictured as available for adoption on the site YEAR AFTER YEAR (and today).
+I had more luck using a state site through Maine social services when I submitted requests, and also through the Maine Heart Gallery site which has since been eliminated ; in that instance I heard from workers by phone,and was even invited to two Maine 'adoption parties', but again that effort was not productive.
+If I, as an educated, motivated, trained foster parent with homestudy in hand, knocking hard on the door, cannot get through what reality faces other potential adoptive parents, who may not even be licensed foster parents yet?

-My point is that states are not doing enough to get older children adopted- and in fact have made few changes to the way they operate social services to specifically meet the needs of older children at risk of aging out.
+My point is that states are not doing enough to get older children adopted, and in fact have made few changes to the way they operate social services to specifically meet the needs of older children at risk of aging out.
 Programs such as You Gotta Believe are an excellent response to this need; the question is, why is this organization such an isolated phenomenon?

 fewer older youth are being adopted from foster care than at any time in the last ten years.